 Did you know that one alcoholic beverage per day (five ounces—yes, that’s right, not even the size of a measuring cup) is considered “moderate drinking” for women?

 We didn’t either.

 Is cocktail hour coming a little early—like noon?
 Does “Momma social club” always offer drink options?
 Regular morning cocktails with brunch?
 Nightly wine (in that oversized glass) and Netflix?
+Is that drinking excessively?

 Maybe you can relate.

-Are Women Drinking More These Days?
+Are Women Drinking Excessively These Days?